As we move through the BC Restart Plan in response to COVID-19, the CNPBC continues to review its plans for examinations.

 February 2023 – Jurisprudence and Oral Practical Exams:

 The examination schedules for individuals who have enrolled will be distributed once registration is closed.
-Applicants should plan to be available, with a mock patient (where applicable), for the full day they have registered for.
-Please note that examination results may take 6-8 weeks and will be emailed to candidates.
+Applicants should plan to be available, with a mock patient (where applicable), on either day.

 Guidelines & Applications